-However, we’ve learned that the best learning with the greatest retention happens on the ground and in practice, so build this approach into your seasonal and gig worker training strategy.
+Research shows that the best learning with the greatest retention happens on the ground and in practice, so build this approach into your seasonal and gig worker training strategy.
 Create more social onboarding opportunities that allow temporary workers to interact with the rest of your team and build rapport.
-Embedding learning opportunities as part of employees’ daily work lives is also an engagement and retention booster.
+Embedding learning opportunities as part of employees’ daily work lives is also a great strategy for engagement and improving retention rates.

-Sometimes, seasonal workers feel like they aren’t really working toward anything – they’re just ready to get out in a few weeks or months.
-But if you give them goals to strive for, they might become more focused and motivated.
+Sometimes, seasonal and freelance workers feel like they aren’t really working toward anything – they’re just ready to complete their contract and leave in a few weeks or months.
+Giving employees goals can improve their focus and motivation, even in the short term.

-Regardless of how long an employee’s term is with your organization, it’s important to show them how their contributions impact your business and your culture, and help them feel connected to their work and that they are a valued member of your team.
+Regardless of how long an employee’s term is with your organization, it’s important to show them how their contributions impact your business and your culture.
+This will help them feel connected to their work and that they are a valued member of your team.

 When you set goals and your seasonal employees achieve them, be sure to let the employees know that they’ve done a great job and deserve to be praised.

-As I said in a previous post, recognition can be simply saying thank you, and recognizing good work when it’s done.
+Effective employee recognition can simply be saying thank you and recognizing good work when it’s done.
 In addition to improving morale, 82% of employees that received appreciation once a month reported a stronger bond with their boss, compared to 63% who received recognition less frequently.
 In some cases, it might even be time to dole out rewards as tokens of your appreciation.

 At Ceridian, we believe in facilitating a culture of open and honest feedback – and that includes establishing ways for employees to provide feedback on an ongoing basis, whether through pulse surveys or informal conversation.

-This is true for all employees, whether they are temporary, or full-time and permanent.
+This is true for all employees, whether they are freelance, gig workers, or full-time.
 What do they think about your organization?
 What’s it like to work there?
 What do they think can be improved on?
 You can’t pursue further engagement initiatives unless you’re aware of what you’re trying to address.

 Employees today look for environments that encourage personal and professional success – and that includes employers offering flexible schedules.
 Many people choose freelance and gig work because they want the flexibility.
 Temporary work allows people to choose their shifts and determine where they’ll work, which helps them to accommodate their unique schedule.

-To manage their gig workforces, more organizations are turning to technology to empower their people, boost their productivity and provide them with greater flexibility.
+To manage their new workforce ecosystems, more organizations are turning to technology to empower their people, boost their productivity, and provide them with greater flexibility.
 Mobile HR applications allow employees to easily access up-to-date schedules on their phones and make real-time decisions about upcoming tasks and trading shifts.

-There are also ways to be more competitive with compensation that aren’t related to hourly wage, for example, offering other benefits and perks.
+There are also ways to be more competitive with compensation beyond wages, such offering other benefits and perks.
 It’s important to be aware of how competitive your compensation strategy is, and get creative to energize and engage employees.

-Ensuring that you engage your seasonal, temporary, and gig workers is good for both your business and your brand.
+Ensuring that you engage your seasonal, freelance, and gig workers is good for both your business and your brand.

-You’ll build a pipeline of great talent that already knows your organization, and, having added value in the limited time they worked with your organization, will continue to do so.
+Build a pipeline of great talent that already knows your organization and is motivated to continue working with you in the future.
 From an administrative perspective, you’ll have fewer headaches when you welcome these employees back, while strengthening culture.